-PUREPROMOTER LIMITED trading as PURE360 (REFERRED TO ALSO AS “WE”, “US” AND/OR “OUR”) HAS A DIGITAL MARKETING PLATFORM KNOWN AS “PURERESPONSE” SOFTWARE (“SOFTWARE”)
+PUREPROMOTER LIMITED trading as PURE360 (REFERRED TO ALSO AS “WE”, “US” AND/OR “OUR”) HAS A DIGITAL MARKETING PLATFORM KNOWN AS “PURECAMPAIGN” SOFTWARE (“SOFTWARE”)

 IF THERE IS A CONFLICT BETWEEN THE TERMS OF THIS LICENCE AGREEMENT AND THE ORDER FORM THE TERMS OF THIS LICENCE AGREEMENT WILL PREVAIL

-1.3 Subject to adherence of the payment terms contained in the Order Form we will continue to grant you access to and use of the Software and Documentation and such right of use will be limited to the planning and running of your email, SMS, and other digital marketing campaigns on your behalf or on behalf of your clients (the “Purpose”) and such licence is granted for an agreed period of time on a revocable, non-exclusive and non-transferable basis (the “Licence”).
+1.3 Subject to adherence of the payment terms contained in the Order Form we will continue to grant you access to and use of the Software and Documentation and such right of use will be limited to the planning and running of your email, SMS, and other digital marketing campaigns on your behalf or on behalf of your clients (the “Purpose”) and for an agreed period of time, as set out in the Order Form, on the basis of a revocable, non-exclusive and non-transferable licence (the “Licence”).
 Except as expressly permitted by this Licence Agreement you shall not use the Software or the Documentation for any purpose other than the Purpose.

-1.6 You agree not to, yourself or by a third party, use or permit the use of the Software in any manner which in any way prejudices our legitimate interests or conflicts with the normal exploitation of the Software by us.
+1.5 You agree not to use or permit a third party to use the Software in any manner which in any way prejudices our legitimate interests or conflicts with the normal exploitation of the Software by us.

-1.7 You accept full responsibility and liability for the acts or omissions of any of such persons given access to the Software and/or Documentation as if you had performed such acts or omissions yourself.
+1.6 You accept full responsibility and liability for the acts or omissions of any persons to whom you give access to the Software and/or Documentation as if you had performed such acts or omissions yourself.

-2.2 You must keep your username and password strictly confidential and not disclose it to any third party (including, if you are in a group of companies, other companies within that group or to whom you are associated) without the prior written consent of us.
+2.2 You must ensure that your Users keep their usernames and passwords strictly confidential and not disclose them to any third party (including, if you are in a group of companies, other companies within that group or to whom you are associated) without our prior written consent.
+You must notify us immediately if it believes that such information is no longer secret.
 In the event you breach this clause 2.2 you will invalidate your warranties under clause 5 and any representations on our part as to the security of your data and systems.

-2.3 You undertake to supervise and control the use and your Users access of the Software and Documentation in accordance with the terms of the Licence and Licence Agreement and any breach of this clause 2.3 will excuse us from our liability under the Licence Agreement.
-You will be liable to us for any direct losses we suffer as a result of your breach of the clause 2.3.
+2.3 You undertake to supervise and control the use and your Users’ access to and use of the Software and Documentation in accordance with the terms of the Licence Agreement and any breach of this clause 2.3 will entitle us to terminate the Licence Agreement.
+You will also be liable to us for any losses we suffer as a result of your breach of the clause 2.3.